Boston Dynamics: LS3

 Legged Squad Support System (LS3), also known as AlphaDog, is a militarized version of BigDog.
 It is ruggedized for military use, capable of operating in hot, cold, wet, and dirty environments.

 According to Lt.
 Col. Joe Hitt and the US Marine Corps's program manager, "The vision for LS3 is to combine the capabilities of a pack mule with the intelligence of a trained animal."
 LS3 is capable of reacting to visual or oral commands and utilizes an on-board GPS system, along with computer vision (LIDAR and IR), to guide itself through terrain.
 Due to its ability to track oral commands, soldiers within the field found it difficult to hold a conversation with this bot in a vicinity because it would unknowingly follow commands not given to itself.
 Unlike its living counterparts, LS3 can march for 20 miles (32 km) before running out of fuel.
-The robot also doesn't suffer from the shortcomings of bleeding and falling over, a problem with many pack mules.
+The robot is also more resistant to injury and disability and does not suffer from the shortcomings of bleeding and falling over, the historical weaknessess of mules and other military animals.